Have you ever stopped to think…

 But rather than using those plastic “beans”, these bags are filled with a dense material similar to acoustic foam.

 For studios, this means that the chair effectively DOUBLES as a giant bass trap.
-If your singer wants to relax in the chair and do some scratch takes, he can do it having 2-3 feet of absorption right behind his head.
+If your singer wants to relax in the chair with his favorite condenser mic, he can do it having 2-3 feet of absorption right behind his head.

 Assuming you like the idea, here’s what I recommend:

 While LoveSac is the top brand, they’re usually sold in retail stores, and are WAY overpriced.